Evolving test instances of the Hamiltonian completion problem: Results and discussion

 \subsection{Correlation with instance features}

 Instead of using the difference in runtime to color the instances in the landscape, as was done in Figure \ref{fig:pcafill}, we can also use the features of the instances.
-This can give a better intuition for which instances get solved faster by Concorde or by MSLS.
+This can give a better intuition for which instances get solved faster by \textit{Concorde} or by \textit{MSLS}.
 This is shown in Figure \ref{fig:landfeatures}, where the density (a), the diameter (b), the standard deviation of the degree distribution (c) and the skewness of the degree distribution (d) are shown.
-When we compare these figures to the difference in runtime of Figure \ref{fig:pcafill}, we see that graphs with a low density are likely to be solved faster by Concorde.
+When we compare these figures to the difference in runtime of Figure \ref{fig:pcafill}, we see that graphs with a low density are likely to be solved faster by \textit{Concorde}.
 There is less correlation with the other features however.
 We do see an interesting region in the bottom left of the skewness plot in Figure \ref{fig:landfeatures} (d).
 These instances have very low skewness values and are in roughly the same region as the instances with very high differences in runtime (5+ seconds).
-A low skewness value is not a sufficient condition to be solved much faster by Concorde however.
+A low skewness value is not a sufficient condition to be solved much faster by \textit{Concorde} however.
 The instance also needs to have a density of around 0.3, a diameter of 2, etc. This list of specific features gives us a good idea of what these instances look like.
 For example, the negative skewness of the degree distribution tells us that these are graphs where most nodes have a very large degree.
-Combining all these features results in a good prediction of whether or not an instance will have a very high difference in runtime, with a false negative rate of 0.2\% and a false positive rate of 2.4\% on our set of instances.
-Note that these are instances which MSLS has a lot of trouble solving, with runtimes of up to 165 seconds, whereas Concorde solves these in less than a second.
+Note that \textit{MSLS} has a lot of trouble solving these instances, with runtimes of up to 165 seconds, whereas \textit{Concorde} solves them in less than a second.
+Moreover, \textit{MSLS} did not find the optimal solution in the large majority of these cases.